Breakthrough T1D: Research

 Breakthrough T1D prioritizes four strategic research areas; autoimmune therapies, cell therapies, prevention of complications, and glucose control.

-Notable research advances supported by Breakthrough T1D
+Research advances supported by Breakthrough T1D

 Artificial Pancreas (AP) Systems

 In 2006, Breakthrough T1D launched the Artificial Pancreas Consortium, allocating $6 million in grants to investigate the benefits of technology controlling blood-glucose levels to accelerate the availability of the artificial pancreas (AP).
-AP systems integrate three components—a CGM, an insulin pump, and an algorithm— to measure blood sugar, then calculate and administer, or withhold, insulin with minimal user input.
+AP systems integrate three components—a CGM, an insulin pump, and an algorithm—to measure blood sugar, then calculate and administer, or withhold, insulin with minimal user input.

 In 2016, the FDA approved the first hybrid closed-loop, or AP, system.

 Continuous glucose monitors (CGM)

 In 2008, Breakthrough T1D funded a clinical trial that demonstrated the efficacy of continuous glucose monitors (CGMs) in helping to manage blood sugar, with lower HbA1c levels and reduced rates of severe hypoglycemia.
 The research confirmed substantial benefits for T1D patients, leading to insurance coverage of CGMs and more widespread use.